John Hubbard Sturgis

 John Hubbard Sturgis (August 5, 1834 – February 14, 1888) was an American architect and builder who was active in the New England area during the late 19th century.
 His most prominent works included Codman House, Lincoln, Massachusetts, and the personal residence of Isabella Stewart Gardner.
 Later in his architectural career he founded, along with Charles Brigham, Sturgis and Brigham.
-The firm lasted nearly two decades in New England and received many notable commissions such as the Boston Museum of Fine Arts.
+The firm lasted nearly two decades in New England and received many notable commissions such as the first Boston Museum of Fine Arts building, located in Copley Square.

 Early life

 Sturgis was born in Macau, China on August 5, 1834.
 He was a son of the "very intelligent" Russell Sturgis, a wealthy Boston merchant active in the China opium trade.
 After attending Boston Latin School, he traveled extensively in Europe when his father became a partner in Barings Bank in London.

 In England, he studied architectural drawing under James K. Colling.
-In 1858, Sturgis married Frances Anne Codman of Boston, later to be aunt of noted interior designer Ogden Codman, Jr.
+In 1858, Sturgis married Frances Anne Codman of Boston, later to be aunt of noted interior designer Ogden Codman Jr.